Inflammatory PCOS: What It Is, Symptoms, and How to Treat It

 PCOS?
 Which Type Do You Have?

-Inflammatory PCOS is the fourth category because it serves as a bit of a “catch all” for Cysters who don’t fit into the insulin resistance, adrenal, or post-pill pictures.
+This type of PCOS, which is the fourth category, is like a "catch-all" for those with PCOS who don't quite fit into the insulin resistance, adrenal, or post-pill categories.

-To create your core treatment, we first need to work out where your excess inflammation is coming from.
+To come up with the best treatment plan, we first need to figure out where your extra inflammation is coming from.

-If not, I’ve outlined some extra tests to consider to help you hone in on what’s driving your inflammation.
+If not, here are some extra tests you can think about to help pinpoint what's causing your inflammation.

-Along with removing the source of increased inflammation, eating an anti-inflammatory diet and taking a natural anti-inflammatory supplement will help to lower your body-wide inflammation levels and support your immune system to be less reactive.
+Along with getting rid of the source of inflammation, following an anti-inflammatory diet and taking natural supplements that reduce inflammation can lower the overall inflammation in your body and help your immune system be less reactive.

 About The Author - Tamika Woods